 Alaska Russian Old Believers schools cancel sports programs

-KENAI, Alaska (AP) — Three Russian Old Believers schools in Alaska have cancelled their sports programs for the upcoming year due to a lack of resources.
+KENAI, Alaska (AP) — Three Russian Old Believers schools in Alaska have cancelled their sports programs for the upcoming year because of a lack of resources, officials said.

-The Peninsula Clarion reported Monday that the Kachemak-Selo School, Voznesenka School and Razdolna School on the Kenai Peninsula will not field sports teams.
+Kachemak-Selo School, Voznesenka School and Razdolna School on the Kenai Peninsula will not field sports teams, The Peninsula Clarion reported Monday.

-Officials say the school administrations are not able to maintain programs for soccer, wrestling, cross-country running, and football.
+The school administrations cannot maintain programs for soccer, wrestling, cross-country running, and football, said Michael Wojciak, principal of both Kachemak-Selo School and Voznesenka School.

 Old Believers is a branch of the Russian Orthodox Church that exercises specific traditional customs.